soumya173/critix-aggregator/README.md

       + a list of movies to get the information from the configured sites
     + A background process? or trigger? or scheduled task?
       + parse the pre-configured sites for dumping the movie data in the db
+      + Check if we have APIs to collect data instead of web-scrapping

 ![critic](https://user-images.githubusercontent.com/31511160/122633737-aba2ba00-d0f7-11eb-8012-3d21823bf2fa.jpg)